pematon/adminer/README.md

 - **Plugins** - Integrate several basic plugins, enable them by optional configuration.
 - **Codebase** - Prefer code readability before minimalism, use PER coding style, add namespaces.
 - **Compilation** - Allow to export selected drivers, themes, languages and plugins into a single adminer.php file.

-We are also thinking to change the project's name, so people will clearly distinguish between original Adminer and other forks.
-Any suggestions are welcome.